1312255201/VendingMachine/README.md

 <h1>Config:</h1>

-All messages are fully customizable with the config file and so is the item list.
+All messages are fully customizable with the config file, and so is the item list.

 ```Yaml
 # Whether the plugin is enabled or not.